sal55/langs/Mosaic/readme.md

     mm prog

-This will locate and compile *all* sources into prog.exe (mm is a pretty fast compiler).
+then this will locate and compile *all* sources into prog.exe (mm is a pretty fast compiler).
 For other options use:

     mm -help